cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_04_users_app_and_db_by_helm.md

 Up till now your Ads was not asking a User Service for information on a certain user.
 The ads app we use has a flag with which we can turn this on.
 To work the app needs 2 more environment variables:
 - `POST_USER_CHECK = true`: turns the checking of users on.
 - `USER_ROUTE = <route to users>`: contains the route to the user service app, without the api/v1.0/users ending.
 Adapt your configmap for the environment variables to also contain these values and also add them to the deployment with the right names.
 After `kubectl apply -f ads-app.yaml` to update the deployment on the cluster itself, the old pod should stop and a new one started.
+Also adjust your network policy for __ads:app__ to allow traffic to (egress) __users:app__.
 Test that you now need a header `User-id : 42` in your POSTS to `api/v1/ads` to be able to create a new advertisement.